 Soil depletion, water pollution and water scarcity threaten UK food production.
 Much of our most productive farmland is in decline; it is projected that some of the Fens could become uneconomic to farm within a generation.
 We know that profitable farming can coexist with healthy soils and water.
 But how can we maintain food production and boost ecosystem services across the country as a whole?

-The questions we will be discussing include:
+The questions we discussed included:

 • Which farming systems could best overcome the perceived trade-offs between food production and the environment?